 - Add the chopped carrots to a food processor and blend until finely diced.

 - Add the oats, ½ cup shredded coconut, raisins, cinnamon, and ginger to the carrot mixture, and blend.
 Blend until the dough sticks together and everything is combined.
+This is about when the mixture starts to roll in from the sides of the food processor.
 If the dough is not coming together, try to blend for a little longer.
 If it is still not sticky then add a tablespoon of water and blend again.

 Notes